-Once all of the verifications have been received and the interview completed, DTA will determine your eligibility and send an approval or denial letter.
+Once all of the verifications have been received and the interview completed (when applicable), DTA will determine your eligibility and send an approval or denial letter.

-You may receive an EBT card in the mail right after you apply.
+You may receive an EBT card in the mail within 10-30 business days.
 Until the DTA processes and approves your application, you will not have any benefits on your card.
 Benefits are electronically transferred onto the card once the case is approved.

 Once your EBT card arrives in the mail, pin your card by calliing the EBT Line: 1-800-997-2555